 When preheated, take one of your loaves out of the fridge and grab a piece of parchment paper to place on top of the basket containing the dough.
 Take your peel and then put it on top of those two and quickly invert it, so the dough is now resting on the parchment paper and the peel.

 When you score these whole grain loaves, try not to dig in too deep at a 90º angle.
 If you go too deep, your loaf may not rise to its full potential.
 For the boule, I do a very light 90º “X” shape, and the batard is my usual 40º crescent from one side to the other.

 Place the dough into the combo cooker and cook covered for 20 minutes at 500ºF.
 After 20 minutes, reduce the heat to 450ºF, leave the dough covered, and cook for an additional 10 minutes.
-After this time, take the lid off the combo cooker and reduce the heat to 450º and cook for an extra 30 minutes, until done.
+After this time, take the lid off the combo cooker and cook at 450°F for an extra 30 minutes, until done.
 For each of these I had to go a bit longer than 30 minutes, but at that point, you should visually adjust your final time to suit your taste.

 These two guys are, without a doubt, the best whole grain loaves I've made.
 The rise was far superior to any before them, and I just knew they were going to come out great when I loaded the oven.
 When I turned them out of their bannetons onto the peel, they held their shape: nice and bubbly with some height to them.
 I firmly believe I still have some room for improvement here and can get them even higher and an even more open crumb.
 These loaves have upped my bar and are a high starting point from which I'll keep experimenting.

 And as I mentioned up above, my future whole grain experiments have only improved and baking with so much whole grain brings so much flavor.